 The beach sits just a 13-minute drive from Seattle’s downtown area, or you can take the West Seattle Water Taxi directly from downtown!

-The two beaches are Sunset Beach and Tibbetts Beach; the foremost is pebbly and sandy, with beautiful vistas over the Puget Sound water, a kid’s playground, and lots of sandcastle-building space!
+The two beaches are Sunset Beach and Tibbetts Beach; the first is pebbly and sandy, with beautiful vistas over the Puget Sound water, a kid’s playground, and lots of sandcastle-building space!

 READ MORE: Exploring Lake Sammamish Just Outside of Seattle!